Pixelfield-ru/SungearEngine/README.md

 -   **Graphics Rendering:**
     - Preparation for multi-GAPI (GAPI - graphical api) (using only abstractions and avoiding native api functions in external code (outside the implementation of abstract classes for different gapi))
     - Аn additional add-on to the glsl shader language for dividing shaders into render passes, specifying pass parameters, including shaders, as well as writing different shaders (fragment, vertex, geometric, etc.) in one file
-    - PBR (Physically Based Rendering) using Cook-Torrance BRDF
+    - PBR (Physically Based Rendering) using Cook-Torrance BRDF.
+Different maps are supporting:
         - Albedo Map
         - Normal Map
         - Roughness Map